Menu

 • Legal support and representation in court proceedings.

-We have leading expertise in navigating and resolving complex fertility and family law and situations with a genetic aspect, including:
+We have leading expertise in navigating and resolving complex fertility and family law situations with a transgender or genetic aspect, including:

-• Legal issues and options where individuals face impaired fertility or lost fertility due to change in gender, complex personal circumstances or delayed parenthood.
+• Legal issues/options where individuals face impaired/lost fertility due to change in gender, complex personal circumstances or delayed parenthood.

-• Intra-family donation, fertility treatment and family building (e.g. using donor eggs or sperm from a sibling, aunt, uncle, cousin, parent to provide a genetic family connection with a child).
+• Intra-family donation, fertility treatment and family building (e.g. using donor eggs or sperm from a relative to provide a genetic family connection with a child) following gender reassignment or infertility.

-• Legal issues associated with egg, sperm and embryo donation, known donation and co-parenting arrangements.
+• Legal issues associated with egg/sperm/embryo donation, known donation and co-parenting arrangements following gender reassignment.

 • Legal issues and process for obtaining a gender recognition certificate.

-• Legal parentage issues and disputes (e.g. declaration of parentage, step-parent adoption or parentage dispute with an ex-partner, donor or surrogate).
+• Legal parentage issues and disputes (e.g. declaration of parentage, step-parent adoption or parentage dispute with an ex-partner, donor or surrogate) as a result of an acquired gender.

 • Care and upbringing of children following a dispute with an ex-partner, parent, donor or surrogate (e.g. contact, residence, financial arrangements, parental responsibility, specific issue or prohibited steps order).